 Lear shared a personal story of finding the right fit for her fiercely independent, 93-year-old grandmother (“Bubbie”).

-“She had always lived in the same senior living facility.
-When she was ready to give up her own place, she and Lear’s father went to see the community where everyone in her circle was moving.
+“She had always lived in the same senior living community.
+When she was ready to give up her own place, she and Lear’s father went to see the facility where everyone in her circle was moving.
 Already in his 60s, her father was contemplating his own future as well.

 They both left the community depressed.
 It wasn’t up to Bubbie’s standards and definitely not up to her father’s vision for his mother (or himself).
 Eventually, however, they found a community that offered the features, amenities and atmosphere her father and Bubbie were looking for.